DominicMachado/DominicMachado.github.io/docs/latn-101-f20/index.md

 &nbsp;
 Everything that you need to know about this course is on this website.
 You can find out about [course objectives](https://dominicmachado.github.io/course-objectives-latn101-f20), [course policies](https://dominicmachado.github.io/schedule-course-policies-latn101-f20), [assessment](https://dominicmachado.github.io/assessment-latn101-f20), and our [full course schedule](https://dominicmachado.github.io/schedule-latn101-f20).

 We will not but using a physical textbook, but rather an online [textbook](https://lingualatina.github.io/textbook/) created by myself and several other colleagues in our department.
 Here you can find all sorts of useful readings, exercises, and resources to use.
-The faculty teaching LATN 101 have also created a repository of YouTube "lectures" that you can access [here](https://www.youtube.com/channel/UCyA2aidE3BiD3idsxrJr5Hg).
+The faculty teaching LATN 101 have also created a repository of YouTube "lectures" that you can access [here](https://www.youtube.com/channel/UCyA2aidE3BiD3idsxrJr5Hg) as well as a set of [additional exercises](https://observablehq.com/collection/@neelsmith/l3).

 [Back to top.](#top)